Actions for Super Tuesday and Beyond

 3. Record Precinct Data at Close of Polls

-4. Monitor the Central Count at your County Elections Department1.
-VOTE
+4. Monitor the Central Count at your County Elections Department

-If you have an absentee (mail-in) ballot that you haven't already mailed, walk it in to your local polling site, or take it in person to the county election department.
+If you have an absentee (mail-in) ballot that you haven't already mailed, walk it in to your local polling site on election day, or take it in person to the county election department any time prior to election day.

 2. VOTER EDUCATION at the POLLS